Hat Yai

 Phattalung

-Bamboo bridge, Thale Noi, Phattalung province, Thailand - Click for larger image I think that Phattalung province is one of the best kept secrets in Thailand.
-It has some of the limestone karst formations that are well-lnown in other provinces, but it doesn't have all the tourists.
+I think that Phattalung province is one of the best kept secrets in Thailand.
+It has some of the limestone karst formations that are well-known in other southern provinces, but it doesn't have the hordes of tourists that you see in the well known tourist resorts of Thailand.
 I have visited Phattalung on many occasions and can count the number of foreigners I have seen on one hand.

 Return to top of page